Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

   - **Posting time suggestions:** Based on peak user activity windows (like 6 AM and 10–11 PM), creators can optimize when to publish their posts.

-  - **Basic content tips:** Simple, actionable suggestions like “Photos and GIFs get more reactions than audio content.”
+  - **Basic content tips:** Simple, actionable suggestions like “Photos and Videos get more reactions than GIFs and Audio content.”

 - **Premium Features (available through a subscription plan):** For creators who want to take their performance to the next level, the premium tier could include: